Ask and Embla: Etymology

-Linguist Gunlög Josefsson claims that the name Embla comes from the roots "eim" + "la" which would then mean "firemaker(ess)" or "smokebringer(ess)".
+Linguist Gunlög Josefsson claims that the name Embla comes from the roots eim + la which would mean 'firemaker' or 'smokebringer' inflected for either gender.
 She connects this to the ancient practice of creating fire through a fire plough which was considered a magical and holy way of fire making in folk belief in Scandinavia long into modern times.
-She identifies the emergence of fire through the plowing symbolically to the moment of orgasm and hence fertilization and reproductiveness.
+She identifies the emergence of fire through the plowing symbolically to the moment of orgasm and hence fertilization and reproduction.

-According to Benjamin Thorpe "Grimm says the word embla, emla, signifies a busy woman, from amr, ambr, aml, ambl, assiduous labour; the same relation as Meshia and Meshiane, the ancient Persian names of the first man and woman, who were also formed from trees."
+According to Benjamin Thorpe, "Grimm says the word embla, emla, signifies a busy woman, from amr, ambr, aml, ambl, assiduous labour; the same relation as Meshia and Meshiane, the ancient Persian names of the first man and woman, who were also formed from trees."

 Attestations

 In stanza 17 of the Poetic Edda poem Völuspá, the seeress reciting the poem states that Hœnir, Lóðurr and Odin once found Ask and Embla on land.
 The seeress says that the two were capable of very little, lacking in ørlög and says that they were given three gifts by the three gods:

 The meaning of these gifts has been a matter of scholarly disagreement and translations therefore vary.

 According to chapter 9 of the Prose Edda book Gylfaginning, the three brothers Vili, Vé, and Odin, are the creators of the first man and woman.
 The brothers were once walking along a beach and found two trees there.
-They took the wood and from it created the first human beings; Ask and Embla.
+They took the wood and from it created the first human beings: Ask and Embla.
 One of the three gave them the breath of life, the second gave them movement and intelligence, and the third gave them shape, speech, hearing and sight.
 Further, the three gods gave them clothing and names.
 Ask and Embla go on to become the progenitors of all humanity and were given a home within the walls of Midgard.